-(1) Defined as Lower Hudson Valley region, includes Orange, Westchester, and Rockland counties.
-Community Bank defined as regulated depositories less than \$5 billion in 2020Q4 total assets.
-The Lower Hudson Valley market, particularly since the onset of the COVID-19 pandemic has exhibited strong deposit growth characteristics and above average levels of household net worth as measured by median household net income compared to the State of New York and the United States overall.
+The Lower Hudson Valley market, particularly since the onset of the COVID-19 pandemic has exhibited strong deposit growth and higher median household income compared to the State of New York and the United States overall.

 Source: S&P Global Market Intelligence estimated as of January 1, 2021.